Do you know how your credit card’s interest rate is calculated? Read our guide to learn more

 While it may be the most important feature of your card, determining how much your borrowing costs you, few of us really understand how our credit card interest rate is calculated.

 We explain how to calculate interest rates on your current credit card to make sure you aren’t paying over the odds.
+If you’re new to credit cards you can read up on how credit cards work to get to grips with the basics.

 How to calculate interest rate